 How fast is Verizon 5G Home Internet?

-Does Verizon 5G Home Internet have data caps?
+Does Verizon 5G Home Internet have data caps or contracts?

 Is Verizon 5G Home Internet available in rural areas?